The Ogbunu Lab @ Yale is focused on effective interactions that craft disease at the level of genes, proteins, cells, and societies.

 Interactions between genes and environments.

-Between pathogens, hosts and environments.
+Interactions between pathogens, hosts and environments.

-Between society and structures.
+Interactions between society and structures.

 We ask questions that are simultaneously relevant for the study of disease (and potential treatment and prevention regimen), and for theoretical questions in medicine, evolutionary biology, ecology, and society.